ytouati5/practical-programming-in-chemistry-exercises/week_01/README.md

 > :trophy: **Milestone 1**
 >
-> Create a GitHub account. *Report in [Milestones](#milestones)*
+> Create a GitHub account. *Report in [Milestones](#milestones) by copying the link to your GitHub account.*

 ### 2. Configuration: Command Line Git
 We usually use the command line to interact with GitHub.
 We will look at the most common actions but here is a [cheat sheet](https://about.gitlab.com/images/press/git-cheat-sheet.pdf) for the most common commands.
-Make sure you have Git installed on your computer by typing `git --version` in your terminal.
+Once you are finished setting up, make sure you have Git installed on your computer by typing `git --version` in your terminal.

 <details>
 <summary>Detailed steps</summary>

-#### MacOS
+#### ❗MacOS/Linux

 1. Open the Terminal app (`cmd + space` and type `terminal`).
 Alternatively, you can use iTerm2 or any other terminal emulator.
 2. Type: